inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/404-planning-evacuation-route.rst

 speed of 25 km/hr.
 The speed can be changed, and can even be set to different amounts for each segment of road.

-The route is appears: on our map:
+The route appears on our map:

 .. image:: /static/training/intermediate/qgis-inasafe/image81.*
    :align: center